robhabraken/content-hub-focal-point-cropping/React page components/README.md

  18. Open the `Asset detail` page

 ## Known issues
-1. The source Rendition is set properply set.
+1. The source Rendition is not properply set.
 2. The width and heigth for the Original public link aren't set yet.
-3. The Focal point viewer component hasn't been created yet.
+3. The Focal point viewer component hasn't yet been created.